North Carolina Tar Heels junior varsity basketball: Notable coaches and alumni

-Roy Williams, the former head coach of the men's varsity basketball team at the University of North Carolina, coached the J.V. team for eight years while serving as an assistant for Dean Smith.
-Jerod Haase, former head coach for the Stanford Cardinal men's basketball team, coached the J.V. team for three years while serving as an assistant to Williams.
-Phil Ford, the second-leading scorer in North Carolina history, also served as a coach for the J.V. team.
-The former head coach of the North Carolina Tar Heels baseball team, Mike Fox, played for the J.V. team in 1975 and 1976.
-Former Tar Heel assistant Doug Wojcik also served a stint as the J.V. coach.
-Three of the walk-ons for the 2008–09 national championship team, J. B. Tanner, Jack Wooten, and Patrick Moody (younger brother of Christian Moody), were graduates of the J.V. program.
+Roy Williams, the former head coach of the men's varsity basketball team at the University of North Carolina, coached the JV team for eight years while serving as an assistant for Dean Smith.
+Jerod Haase, former head coach for the Stanford Cardinal men's basketball team, coached the JV team for three years while serving as an assistant to Williams.
+Phil Ford, the second-leading scorer in North Carolina history, also served as a coach for the JV team.
+The former head coach of the North Carolina Tar Heels baseball team, Mike Fox, played for the JV team in 1975 and 1976.
+Former Tar Heel assistant Doug Wojcik also served a stint as the JV coach.
+Three of the walk-ons for the 2008–09 national championship team, J. B. Tanner, Jack Wooten, and Patrick Moody (younger brother of Christian Moody), were graduates of the JV program.

-Hubert Davis coached the J.V. team for six seasons from 2013-2019 before Roy Williams's retirement resulted in Davis's promotion to varsity coach.
+Hubert Davis coached the JV team for six seasons from 2013-2019 before Roy Williams's retirement resulted in Davis's promotion to varsity coach.
 Marcus Paige coached the team during its final seasons.